 There are many different types of evidence that can be used to strengthen your premises liability claim.
 It helps your premises liability claim when your attorney can demonstrate that a property owner violated the law.
 For instance, property owners must comply with Florida’s building codes.
 If you are injured because of a building code violation, this could strengthen your premises liability claim.

 Try to get photographs of the site where you were injured, and try to get the names and contact details of anyone who saw you being injured.
 These photographs and statements from eyewitnesses can also be used to strengthen your claim.
 In addition, your attorney can obtain surveillance footage and other important pieces of evidence that can be used to prove liability.

 How Will A Premises Liability Attorney Help You?

 Most injury claims in Florida are settled privately, so most injury victims never even have to make a court appearance.
 We handle every aspect of your premises liability claim so that you can focus on regaining your health as quickly as possible.
-Attorneys at Page & Eichenblatt will:
+The personal injury attorneys at Page & Eichenblatt will:

 - Determine why the accident that injured you happened

 - Determine the specific extent of your personal injury or injuries